Cedar Weight Loss

 We do NOT prescribe compounded GLP-1 medications at Cedar Weight Loss.
 Although compounded GLP-1s may be effective for many, and are often less expensive, I prioritize patient safety and efficacy above all else and only prescribe FDA-approved GLP-1 medications.
 Here are the primary concerns with compounded GLP-1:

-• Lack of FDA Oversight: Compounded GLP-1s, such as those containing semaglutide or tirzepatide, are not FDA-approved.
+• Lack of FDA Oversight: Compounded semaglutide and tirzepatide are not FDA-approved.
 The FDA does not verify their safety, effectiveness, or manufacturing quality.
-Although there are many medications that can be compounded with an FDA-approved molecule (like hormones, naltrexone, antibiotics and others), this is not the case for these GLP-1 medications yet.
+Although there are many generic medications that can be compounded with an FDA-approved molecule (like hormones, naltrexone, antibiotics and others), this is not the case for these medications yet.

 • Unknown Efficacy and Purity: I cannot guarantee the purity, potency, or stability of a compounded drug.
 This means the medication may not contain the advertised dose, may be less effective, or could even contain harmful impurities.